IN ASSOCIATION WITH CM ARTISTS

 Recent performances in North American include appearances with the Cleveland Orchestra, New York and Los Angeles Philharmonics, the Chicago, Boston, Toronto, Pittsburgh, St. Louis, Cincinnati, National and Atlanta symphonies, Minnesota Orchestra and the National Arts Centre Orchestra in Ottawa; a recital at New York’s 92nd St. Y and an appearance at the Mostly Mozart Festival; and a trio tour with Christian and Tanja Tetzlaff with performances in San Francisco, Vancouver, New York, Boston and Toronto.

-Highlights of Lars Vogt’s 2016/17 season include performances with the NHK Symphony, Deutsches Symphonie-Orchester Berlin, Santa Cecilia Orchestra at La Scala in Milan, the Philharmonia and Royal Scottish National Orchestra, as well as a recital tour throughout Europe with Ian Bostridge.
-In North America, Mr. Vogt returns to the Philadelphia Orchestra, performs a solo recital on Lincoln Center’s Great Performers series and appears with Christian Tetzlaff playing duo recitals in New York and Houston and at Duke and Stanford universities.
+Highlights of Lars Vogt’s 2016/17 season included performances with the NHK Symphony, Deutsches Symphonie-Orchester Berlin, Santa Cecilia Orchestra at La Scala in Milan, the Philharmonia and Royal Scottish National Orchestra, as well as a recital tour throughout Europe with Ian Bostridge.
+In North America, Mr. Vogt returned to the Philadelphia Orchestra, performed a solo recital on Lincoln Center’s Great Performers series, and appeared with Christian Tetzlaff playing duo recitals in New York and Houston and at Duke and Stanford Universities.

 Lars Vogt enjoys a high profile as a chamber musician and in June 1998, founded his own chamber festival in the village of Heimbach near Cologne.
 Known as “Spannungen,” the concerts take place in an art-nouveau hydro-electric power station and its huge success has been marked by the release of several live recordings on EMI and CAvi.